hanbrianlee/hanbrianlee.github.io/index.md

 ---
-title: Brian (HAN UL) Lee
-subtitle: Deep Learning Engineer
+title: Deep Learning Engineer
+subtitle: "When you want something, all the universe conspires in helping you to achieve it" - The Alchemist
 layout: page
 show_sidebar: true
-hero_height: is-small
+hero_height: is-medium
+hero_image: /img/irobotimage.jpg
 ---

 ## Brief Introduction